JBarmada/ScopeHackathon2026-CrackDetector/README.md

 ---

 <div align="center">
-Built with too much coffee and not enough sleep at a hackathon ☕<br>
+Built with too many donuts and not enough sleep at a hackathon ☕<br>
 <sub>Jad approves this message.</sub>
 </div>